computamike/windgazer.github.io/_drafts/2015-04-01-Automated-Bitbucket-to-Phonegap-2.md

 ---
-title: Orphans, Grunt and clean Builds
+title: Grunt and clean Builds
-excerpt: How to create a clean release branch and make good use of it with Grunt.
+excerpt: How to create a clean release folder with Grunt and do some processing there.
 date: 2015-04-01
 permalink: /post/bitbucket2phonegap-ptII
 tags: